 Occupational exposure limits (OELs) for pharmaceuticals and industrial chemicals are health-based limits for workplace exposure.
 OELs are typically developed to address chemical exposure via inhalation and to a lesser degree dermal exposure.
 At Gradient, board-certified toxicologists, board-certified industrial hygienists, exposure scientists, and chemists work collaboratively to provide our clients with qualified OELs.
-We are skilled in assessing data poor chemicals and chemical classes through well-developed in silico and read-across methodology.
-Gradient conducts peer-review of established OELs and is actively involved in organizations that establish these limits.
+We are skilled in assessing data-poor chemicals and chemical classes through well-developed in silico and read-across methodologies.
+Gradient conducts peer review of established OELs and is actively involved in organizations that establish these limits.

-Gradient evaluated the human health toxicity of a fluorocarbon chemical and reviewed the toxicology literature to identify No Observed Adverse Effect Levels (NOAELs) suitable for derivation of an OEL for this chemical.
+Gradient evaluated the human health toxicity of a fluorocarbon chemical and reviewed the toxicology literature to identify no observed adverse effect levels (NOAELs) suitable for derivation of an occupational exposure limit (OEL) for this chemical.
 We identified point-of-departure doses for three toxicological endpoints, and considered the strengths and weaknesses of the three approaches for deriving an OEL.
 We recommended an approach for calculating an OEL and identified uncertainties that may require additional data collection.

-Occupational Exposure Limit (OEL) Development and Risk Evaluation for Fragrance Substances
+Occupational Exposure Limit Development and Risk Evaluation for Fragrance Substances

-Gradient developed OELs to conservatively assess potential risk to workers exposed to fragrance substances.
+Gradient developed occupational exposure limits (OELs) to conservatively assess potential risk to workers exposed to fragrance substances.
 We developed OELs after evaluating the toxicology literature.
-We also estimated worker exposures with the use of air-modeling approaches and publicly available tools, such as the Targeted Risk Assessment (TRA) tool from the European Centre for Ecotoxicology and Toxicology of Chemicals (ECETOC) and ChemSTEER from the US Environmental Protection Agency (US EPA).
+We also estimated worker exposures with the use of air-modeling approaches and publicly available tools, such as the Targeted Risk Assessment (TRA) tool from the European Centre for Ecotoxicology and Toxicology of Chemicals (ECETOC) and ChemSTEER from the US EPA.
 The client used the OELs and risk evaluations we created to assess worker safety and define benchmarks for occupational health goals within the company.

-On an ongoing basis, Gradient evaluates potential DART risks posed to pregnant employees at a workplace.
+On an ongoing basis, Gradient evaluates potential development and reproductive toxicity (DART) risks posed to pregnant employees at a workplace.
 These evaluations assist the employer in determining the need for exposure controls.

-Critique of a Non-health-based Occupational Exposure Limit (OEL) for Bisphenol A
+Critique of a Non-health-Based Occupational Exposure Limit for Bisphenol A

-For a CNT manufacturer, Gradient addressed worker and customer health concerns, specifically with regard to potential exposures to polycyclic aromatic hydrocarbons (PAHs) formed unintentionally during production.
+For a carbon nanotube (CNT) manufacturer, Gradient addressed worker and customer health concerns, specifically with regard to potential exposures to polycyclic aromatic hydrocarbons (PAHs) formed unintentionally during production.
 Our work helped the client take proper steps to ensure appropriate product stewardship.